timothybond/Snapdragon/README.md

 There are a few categories of abilities I still haven't tackled, such as restrictions on when a card can be played (e.g. Ebony Maw, Infinaut).

+### Genetics

+The current implementation of the genetic algorithm has some advanced features, but the basic version of it just treats a list of cards as a gene sequence.
+Generally when I "cross" two members of a population I'm randomly re-ordering them first, so the crossing is sort-of-order-agnostic.
+This is not necessarily optimal.
+It might be better to order them by cost, for example, so that cards of similar cost would be trading off against each other more commonly.

+Also, the only mutation type currently is "instead of either of these cards, pull a random card from the whole possible set".
+It would probably be good to experiment with some other types of mutations (particularly if card order ends up being important, where swapping the orders / inserting / deleting would be distinct from just picking a random card).

+I suspect there might also be some value in choosing to cross decks in non-random ways, like by similarity, so they could "automatically" form populations around particular strategies.

 ## Technical Debt / Weird Implementation Details

 ### Effects vs. Abilities